hyperliquid-dex/node/README.md

 ~/hl-node --chain Testnet --key <node-wallet-key> send-signed-action '{"type": "CValidatorAction", "register": {"profile": {"node_ip": {"Ip": "1.2.3.4"}, "name": "...", "description": "..." }}}'
 ```

-Make sure ports 4000, 5000, 6000, 7000, 8000, 9000 are open to the validators.
+Make sure ports 4000-4010 are open to other validators (currently only ports 4001-4006 are used, but additional ports in the range 4000-4010 may be used in the future).
 Either open the ports to the public, or keep a firewall allowing the validators which are found in `c_staking` in the state snapshots.
 Note that the validator set and IPs are dynamic.

 ### Run the validator
 Run the validator using the visor binary to pick up updates `curl https://binaries.hyperliquid.xyz/Testnet/hl-visor > hl-visor && ./hl-visor run-validator`